Average Reading Time: 51 Minutes

 So what ingredients create a tough hidden picture, and conversely, what strategies create clear writing?
 First, the puzzle requires you to find about ten objects, but the picture is a complete junk heap—it might depict fifty objects or more.
 All the clutter makes it difficult to spot the object you need.
 This relates to the first component of clarity: concision.
 Unlike a hidden picture puzzle, we don't want unneeded or wordy material to confuse, distract, or slow down the reader.

 Second, the picture puts objects where you don't expect them to be.
 If I'm looking for a shoe, I may instinctively look at the ground first because that's where my shoes usually are.
 Of course, the picture is not real life and tricks me by dangling the shoe from a chandelier.
 Can't say I've ever put my shoes there.
 By contrast, we want ideas to be where readers expect them.
 We want coherence, meaning logical order.
 For example, research articles often use the IMRAD format (Introduction, Methods, Results, and Discussion).
 I suppose scientists could try a "MARDI" format or describe their studies in rap lyrics, but those genres wouldn't best help us understand their findings.
 Furthermore, publishers and readers would wonder why the writers don't seem to grasp the expectations of a research article (Are they not intelligent?) and question their credibility.
-So save any poetic chaos for creative writing class and keep your social science papers shipshape.
+So save any poetic chaos for creative writing class and keep your academic papers shipshape.

 Third, hidden picture puzzles blend and camouflage an object, so even if you see it, you don't recognize it.
 For example, a blonde's ponytail can look a lot like a banana.
 We don't want our ideas to have the blurry haze of a hidden picture.
 Cohesion is all about forging links: you want to glance backward and forward, showing how your second idea connects to your first idea and how the second will connect to the third.
 Sometimes we're so happy to be done writing the meat of a paragraph we neglect to cap it with a transition.
 But it's our job, not the reader's, to put the pieces of our paper together.
 Make sure your writing comes "no assembly required."